 Gable Roofs for Stilt Houses

-Roofs for stilt houses in mountain areas in China’s subtropical southwest
+Roofs for stilt houses are usually seen in mountain areas in China’s subtropical southwest.

 Gable and Hip Roof

-Gable and hip roof were traditionally used on less important palace, government and religious buildings.
+Gable and hip roofs were traditionally used on the less important palace, government and religious buildings.

 Intersecting Gable and Hip Roofs